 Please let us know if you encounter problems on any front.
-If such problems occur before you arrive, email (rbsprograms@virginia.edu) or telephone us (434-924-8851, 8:30 AM-5 PM; voicemail after hours).
+If such problems occur before you arrive, email (rbsprograms@virginia.edu) or telephone us (434-924-8851, 8:30 a.m.-5 p.m.; voicemail after hours).
 If you encounter issues with tuition payments, contact RBS Accounting Specialist Michael Taylor at 434-243-2920, or by email (michael.taylor@virginia.edu).

-Should any difficulties arise during the course, please bring your concerns to a faculty member or course follower, or contact us at Rare Book School.
+Should any difficulties arise during the course, please bring your concerns to a faculty member, RBS staff member on site, or contact us at Rare Book School.